-Prerequisite(s): (NRS230), or instructor consent

-This sequel to Clinical Pharmacology I continues to provide the theoretical background that enables students to provide safe and effective nursing care related to drugs and natural products to persons throughout the lifespan.
+Prerequisite(s): (BI231 and BI232 and BI233 and BI234 and NRS230) This sequel to Clinical Pharmacology I continues to provide the theoretical background that enables students to provide safe and effective nursing care related to drugs and natural products to persons throughout the lifespan.
 Students will learn to make selected clinical decisions in the context of nursing regarding using current, reliable sources of information, monitoring and evaluating the effectiveness of drug therapy, teaching persons from diverse populations regarding safe and effective use of drugs and natural products, intervening to increase therapeutic benefits and reduce potential negative effects, and communicating appropriately with other health professionals regarding drug therapy.
-The course addresses additional classes of drugs and related natural products not contained in Clinical Pharmacology I.
+The course addresses additional classes of drugs and related natural products not contained in Clinical Pharmacology I. This course may be taken 1 time for credit.

-NRS232 Pathophysiological Processes I 3 credits (3 lec hrs/wk)

-Prerequisite(s): (BI231 and BI232 and BI233 and BI234 and NRS110), or instructor consent
+NRS232 Pathophysiological Processes I 3 credits (3 lec hrs/wk) Prerequisite(s): (BI231 and BI232 and BI233 and BI234) Corequisite(s): (BI234)